wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-java-custom-upload.md

 	  </system.webServer>
 	</configuration>

-Under the **httpPlatform** block, the **requestTimeout** is set to “00:10:00”.
+Under the **httpPlatform** block, the **requestTimeout** is set to <!-- deleted by customization “00:10:00” --><!-- keep by customization: begin --> â00:10:00â <!-- keep by customization: end -->.
 It can be reduced but then you are likely to see some timeout errors while Liferay is bootstrapping.
 If this value is changed, then the **connectionTimeout** in the tomcat server.xml should also be modified.

 It is worth noting that the JRE_HOME environnment varariable is specified in the above web.config to point to the 64-bit JDK.
 The default is 32-bit, but since Liferay may require high levels of memory, it is recommended to use the 64-bit JDK.

-Once you make these changes, restart your web app running Liferay, Then, open http://yourwebapp.
-The Liferay portal is available from the web app root.
+Once you make these changes, restart your web site running Liferay, Then, open http://yourwebapp.
+The Liferay portal is available from the web site root.

 ## Next steps